audreyloeffel/ML_course/projects/project1/readme.txt

-NB: This project was done by Audrey Loeffel, Joachim Huet and for the last 2 hours before the submission deadline, the third person of the group - Yalan Yiue - finally came add 2 or 3 sentences in the report...
+NB: This project was done by Audrey Loeffel, Joachim Huet and for the last 2 hours before the submission deadline, the third person of the group - Yalan Yiue - finally managed to add 2 or 3 sentences in the report...